sameleff/Automated-Mining-Performance-Dashboard/README.md

 6. Paste the uplink key that you copied from the Anvil project in double quotes in the location shown e.g. the line should look like this: `anvil.server.connect("<your uplink key>")`
 7. Configure the dashboard update frequency by changing the value of the variable `tdelta`.
 Values are in units of minutes.
 The recommended (and defaul) interval is 30 minutes.
 Some API sources do not support high frequency queries, and longer intervals will result in longer delays between status updates.

+# Running the Program
+1. Run the ServerModule.py program in Windows Terminal
+2. It should print the following text to the Terminal window:
+   Connecting to wss://anvil.works/uplink
+   Anvil websocket open
+   Connected to "Default environment" as SERVER
+3. Once the server program is operational, you can access the dashboard from any device that can access the web using the private URL link from the Anvil project